tecartlab/app_NatNetThree2OSC/readme.md

 * **--version**             Display version information.

 For all the boolean flags, if you want to set them true you need simply add its name: --flagName.
 If you want to keep it false, don't add it to the command line.

+(*) requires to be enabled in Motives streaming settings

 ### Streaming